ahvonenj/gistr/README.md

 `gist pull 3` (Pulls the gist and writes the files into cwd)
 `gist pull 2 -d="somefolder"` (Pulls the gist and writes the files into `cwd/somefolder/`)

+### Export local database

+`gist export-db [<-f="path/to/file.ext">]`

+Exports the local database to a file or as a gist if -f or --tofile -parameter is not given.

+To export the local database as a gist, `access-token` has to be set, as the database file could contain your Github access-token.
+Having the access-token being set as a requirement guarantees that the gist is made under your Github profile as a secret gist.

+File-export does not require the access-token to be set, but be careful as the exported file might still contain your access-token if it is set.

+### Import local database

+`gist import-db <--file="path/to/db-export.gs">`
+`gist import-db <--id="yourdbexportgistid">`

+Import local database from a file or from an exported gist.

+If importing from a file, --file parameter is expected and needs to point to an exported .gs-file.

+If importing from a gist, --id parameter is expected and needs to be an id of the gist that has the storage file.

 ## Aliases

 ```